Sunil Herat

 Macquarie University

-Biography: Dr Rouzbeh Abbassi is a Professor and Director of Research at the School of Engineering of Macquarie University (Sydney, NSW, Australia).
-On completion of his PhD in from Memorial University (St. John’s, NL, Canada), he was a postdoctoral fellow at Memorial University and also a postdoctoral fellow at the Department of Civil and Environmental Engineering of Princeton University (Princeton, NJ, USA).
-Subsequently, he was a senior lecturer at the University of Tasmania (Launceston, TAS, Australia).
-He was the founder and previous discipline leader for the Bachelor of Civil Engineering at Macquarie University.
-He also has adjunct professor positions with the University of Tasmania and Memorial University.
-His research interests consist of developing the methodologies and models for integrated risk, safety, and environmental management in different engineering operations.
-This includes multidisciplinary researches on safety, risk management, asset integrity, human reliability engineering, and sustainable engineering processes.
-He actively collaborates with various national and international research and industry partners on multi-million dollar projects in this area, such as the Blue Economy Cooperative Research Centre (BECRC) and SmartCrete CRC.
-He has published over 180 research papers in peer-reviewed journals and conferences in the field of his expertise (current h-index: 53).
-He is a subject editor for the Journal of Process Safety and Environmental Protection, Associate Editor of the Journal of Safety in Extreme Environments, Regional Editor for the International Journal of Reliability and Safety, and a member of the editorial board for the Journal of Loss Prevention in the Process Industries.
+Biography: Dr Rouzbeh Abbassi is a Professor and Director of Research at the School of Engineering of Macquarie University.
+Upon completing his PhD at Memorial University in 2009, he was a postdoctoral fellow at Memorial University and a postdoctoral fellow at Princeton University.
+Subsequently, he was a senior lecturer at the University of Tasmania.
+He is a recognized researcher in the field of risk and safety engineering and its applications to complex systems, such as chemical plants and energy facilities.
+His research interests consist of developing methodologies and models for integrated risk, safety, and environmental management and their applications to offshore and onshore energy facilities.
+This includes multidisciplinary research on safety, risk management, asset integrity, human reliability engineering, and sustainable engineering processes.
+He has been a CI/Co-CI on $9M+ research grants from various government and industry sectors.
+He has published over 200 research papers in peer-reviewed journals and conference proceedings (current citations: 10,665; h-index: 58).
+He is an editor for the Journal of Process Safety and Environmental Protection, Associate Editor of the Journal of Safety in Extreme Environments, Regional Editor for the International Journal of Reliability and Safety, and a member of the editorial board for Chemical Engineering Journal, and Journal of Loss Prevention in the Process Industries.

 Kaimin Shih